mbraak/django-file-form/README.md

   * `callbacks`: callbacks for things like upload progress and errors.
   * `chunkSize`: the maximum size of an upload.
 Default is 2.5 MB.
     * Note that Django limits the size of a request.
 See https://docs.djangoproject.com/en/3.1/ref/settings/#data-upload-max-memory-size.
+  * `eventEmitter`: experimental api for events.
+See 'Javascript events' section below
-  * `prefix` : set this if the Django form has a prefix; default is empty
+  * `prefix`: set this if the Django form has a prefix; default is empty
   * `retryDelays`: set retry delays
     * Also see `https://github.com/tus/tus-js-client#tusdefaultoptions`
     * Default is `[0, 1000, 3000, 5000]`